antifold

 q1q1q0

+Here is the deep insight.
 What the state really is: a compact summary of “everything about the prefix that still matters”.
-For parity, that summary is a single bit: even/odd so far.
-For “ends with 01”, it’s whether your last one or two symbols were 0 then 1.
-If no finite summary exists, the language is not regular.
+For parity, that summary is a single bit: even or odd so far.
+For “ends with 01”, it is whether your last one or two symbols were 0 then 1.
+And here is the remarkable part: if no finite summary exists for a pattern, then no DFA can recognize it.
+The machine’s limitation is also what makes it beautiful.
+It forces you to ask: what is the minimal amount of information I actually need to carry forward?

 Terms in the formula: $Q=\{q0,q1\}$; $\Sigma=\{0,1\}$; $\delta(q,\sigma)$ picks the next state; $q_0=q0$ is the start; $F=\{q0\}$ accepts even‑parity strings.